vancouverschoolofirishmusic/vsimhb/content/en/_index.md

 ---
 {{< brick_intro >}}

-# Build your next Hugo website with stackable content bricks

-Hugobricks is a free website theme for Hugo.
-It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
-How about this 'intro brick' with a clear call-to-action?
-Stack it on top of some image bricks and a pricing table and build a complete website in seconds!
+# Welcome | Fáilte

+Vancouver School of Irish Music is a non-profit society with the goal of bringing authentic Irish traditional music to young people in Vancouver.
+Check out our blog below for a flavour of our activities!

+We are currently enrolling for our Fall term classes (ages 7-12, tin whistle and fiddle) - see our [Classes](/classes) page for details!

-{{< button "Get started for free" "/get-started/" >}}
+{{< button "All queries are welcome - email us!" "/get-started/" >}}

 ![](/uploads/illustrations/cuate/assets.svg)